 Royal Ascot 2023: today's race times, how to watch on TV and betting tips

-The glitz and glamour of British racing’s most famous meeting returns today as thousands descend on Berkshire for Royal Ascot.
+The glitz and glamour of British racing’s most famous meeting is underway as thousands descend on Berkshire for Royal Ascot.
 The meeting brings together a selection of the world’s best flat horses for five days of racing action.

 When is it?

-Royal Ascot begins today and will run through to Saturday, June 24.
+Royal Ascot started on Tuesday and runs through to Saturday, June 24.

 How do I watch it in the UK?

-The meeting will be broadcast live on free-to-air television every day on ITV1.
-Sky Sports Racing will also provide coverage but for this you will need a Sky Sports subscription.
+The meeting is broadcast live on free-to-air television every day on ITV1.
+Sky Sports Racing also provides coverage but for this you will need a Sky Sports subscription.

 How do I watch in the US?